 Revisit your W-4 withholdings

 If your employer withholds money from your salary to pay your taxes with, you shouldn't have to worry about paying anything extra from that income source.
-If you do owe more, it's a sign that you withholding exemptions are incorrectly reported on your W-4 form.
-To make sure that you don't get into tax trouble repeatedly, you should make sure your W-4 form is correct and get advice from a tax professional about the kind of withholdings necessary exemptions.
+If you do owe more, it's a sign that your withholding exemptions are incorrectly reported on your W-4 form.
+To make sure that you don't get into tax trouble repeatedly, you should make sure your W-4 form is correct and get advice from a tax professional about the kind of withholdings necessary for exemptions.

 Make a partial payment

 If you can't afford to pay all that you owe, you should pay whatever you can.
 While you will still be hit with interest and penalty charges, they will be smaller than they would be if you paid nothing.
 These charges are proportional to what you owe the IRS.

 If you can't pay, there are resolution options available to you if you qualify for them.
 They include a payment plan or an offer in compromise to name a few.
 You need to first step up and admit to your inability to pay, though.

 An offer in compromise is an agreement between the IRS and the taxpayer that allows the taxpayer to settle their debt for less than the amount owed.
 Sometimes, for a fraction of the amount owed.
 There are strict eligibility requirements, and you should consult with a tax resolution specialist first.

 An installment agreement, aka payment plan, is an agreement between the IRS and the taxpayer that permits the taxpayer to pay back their debt over time, generally in 60-72 months.
 Depending upon the amount owed, and ability to make monthly payments, determines the type of installment agreement the IRS will allow, as there are several variations of these payment plans.
 An experienced tax resolution specialist will guide you through the maze and myriad of these different options.